 - Political Science: Students must complete three substantive classes in one subfield (American politics, comparative politics, international relations) from a specified list for each subfield.

 - Psychological and Brain Sciences: Students must complete three substantive graduate-level classes in one subfield (brain, behavior and cognition, clinical science, social/personality, development and aging).
-With permission, students may substitute the PBS Research Methods course (PBS 5011) for one of those substantive classes depending on their background in psychological science.
+With permission, students may substitute the Psych Research Designs and Methods course (PSYCH 8011) for one of those substantive classes depending on their background in psychological science.

 - Social Work and Public Health: Students must complete a doctoral seminar series, including conceptual foundations of social science, advanced research methods, and a theory seminar, plus an advanced substantive course from an approved list in their area of interest.
 With permission from the co-directors, students may substitute core courses for substantive classes.

-- Computational Methodologies: Students must take Advanced Algorithms (CSE 541T) and either Introduction to Artificial Intelligence (CSE 412A) or Bayesian Methods in Machine Learning (CSE 515T).
+- Computational Methodologies: Students must take Advanced Algorithms (CSE 5401) and either Introduction to Artificial Intelligence (CSE 4102) or Bayesian Methods in Machine Learning (CSE 5105).
 In addition, students must take two substantive classes in their area of interest (one of the other three tracks) from among the classes acceptable for students in that track as noted above.

 Further Requirements